 - 1. The student selects his/her thesis topic during his/her work on "Research Workshop" course (4 credits). - 2.
-The Ethics Committee, chaired by the Dean, holds a meeting in the third week of the third semester to approve the student's thesis topic and the name of his/her director. - 3.
+The Research Committee, chaired by the Dean, holds a meeting in the third week of the third semester to approve the student's thesis topic and the name of his/her director. - 3.
 The instructor of the "workshop course" works closely with the Head of the Masters program to prepare a proposed list of Directors' names categorized according to their areas of expertise and students' thesis topics.
-This list is validated by the Ethics committee. - 4.
+This list is validated by the Research committee. - 4.
 The thesis proposal is defended at the scientific peer exchange hub, held at the end of the third semester, in presence of the Head of Scientific Council, Head of Masters program, and the Directors, if they so desire - 5.
 Having successfully defended his/her thesis proposal at the scientific peer exchange hub, the student prepares the file requested by the Ethics committee.
 The Director scrutinizes and validates the file and sends it to the faculty representative at the Ethics Committee.
 Then the file is validated by the Educational Research Laboratory Director.
 (See appendices B and C) - 6.
 Having completed his/her thesis, the student submits it to his /her Director and the Head of Masters program as well. - 7.
 The Head of the Masters program uploads the thesis on plagiarism software detection. - 8.
 The student who would like to participate in the Graduate Commencement Ceremony has to submit his/her thesis prior to May 15th of the current year.
 If the student submits his/her thesis after this date and prior to June 15th, he/she can defend his/her thesis by July 15th at the latest.
 However, he/she is not eligible of participating in the current year Graduate Commencement Ceremony. - 9.
-The instructor of the "Research Workshop" course and the Head of the Masters program appoint the thesis jury, approved by the Ethics Committee.
+The instructor of the "Research Workshop" course suggest names for the jury and the Head of the Masters program appoint the thesis jury, and this appointment is validated by the Research Committee.
 The Head of the Masters program and the President of the jury inform the jury members and the persons concerned of the thesis defense procedure and requirements. - 10.
 The jury members have 3 to 4 weeks to read the thesis. - 11.
 The defense is public, and it is usually announced via email and a public poster at least one week prior to its date. - 12.
 After the defense, the student submits a CD to the Faculty Administration.
 The CD should contain the thesis, an abstract written in English and French (4-5 pages), a summary (4- 5 pages), and the PowerPoint presentation. - 13.
-The Head of the Master program submits to the library at the end of each semester CDs of the theses received scores 16 out of 20 and above. - 14.
-The Head of the Masters program follows up on the administrative statuses of students who are late in completing their thesis.
-However, following up on the progress of completing the thesis content is the responsibility of the "research workshop" course instructor, for the sake of pedagogical continuity.
+The Head of the Master program submits to the library at the end of each semester CDs of the theses received scores 16 out of 20 and above.

-15. The student submits at the end of the fourth semester to the Faculty Administration a thesis progress report that enables him/her to extend his/her registration (see appendix I)
+- 14. The Head of the Master's program follows up on students who are late in completing their theses. - 15.
+The student submits at the end of the fourth semester to the Faculty Administration a thesis progress report that enables him/her to extend his/her registration (see appendix I)